 - Tests will be completed on scantron and will be graded at the computer center once all of my 3318 courses have completed them.
-Once I have received the grades and checked for outlier questions, errors, etc. I will post the grades in Blackboard. - Quizzes will be automatically graded after submission.
+Once the tests have been graded and checked for outlier questions, errors, etc., grades will be posted the in Blackboard. - Quizzes will be automatically graded after submission.
 If your quiz is submitted after the deadline (10pm), Blackboard will mark it as late, but you will not lose points for this.
 If you are able to start and take the assessment you are fine, please do not email me in haste.

-- Discussion Board posts and engagements will be graded within 7-10 working days (not including Saturday or Sunday) following the assignment due date and time. - o I work to grade assignments quickly, but I have a lot of students so it will take me some time to get through all of my weekly assignments, please be patient.
+- Discussion Board posts will be graded within 7-10 working days (not including Saturday or Sunday) following the assignment due date and time. - o I work to grade assignments quickly, but I have a lot of students so it will take me some time to get through all of my weekly assignments, please be patient.